-LAFCO provides accommodations to lactating employees who need to express breastmilk during work hours in accordance with applicable law.
-LAFCO will provide a room or other location (not a bathroom) for employees to express breastmilk in private.
-LAFCO will ensure that the lactation room or location will:
+OC LAFCO provides accommodations to lactating employees who need to express breastmilk during work hours in accordance with applicable law.
+OC LAFCO will provide a room or other location (not a bathroom) for employees to express breastmilk in private.
+OC LAFCO will ensure that the lactation room or location will:

-- Be in close proximity to the employee's work area, shielded from view, and free from intrusion while the employee is expressing milk. - Be clean, safe and free of hazardous materials. - Contain a surface to place a breast pump and other personal items. - Contain a place to sit. - Have access to electricity or alternative devices, including, but not limited to, extension cords or charging stations, needed to operate an electric or battery powered breast pump.
+- 1. Be in close proximity to the employee's work area, shielded from view, and free from intrusion while the employee is expressing milk. - 2.
+Be clean, safe and free of hazardous materials. - 3.
+Contain a surface to place a breast pump and other personal items. - 4.
+Contain a place to sit. - 5.
+Have access to electricity or alternative devices, including, but not limited to, extension cords or charging stations, needed to operate an electric or battery powered breast pump.

-In addition, LAFCO will provide access to a sink with running water and a refrigerator suitable for storing milk (or other cooling device suitable for storing milk) in close proximity to an employee's workspace.
-In the event that more than one employee needs use of the lactation room, LAFCO will discuss alternative options with the employees to determine what arrangement addresses their needs, such as finding an alternative space or creating a schedule for such use.
+In addition, OC LAFCO will provide access to a sink with running water and a refrigerator suitable for storing milk (or other cooling device suitable for storing milk) in close proximity to an employee's workspace.
+In the event that more than one employee needs use of the lactation room, OC LAFCO will discuss alternative options with the employees to determine what arrangement addresses their needs, such as finding an alternative space or creating a schedule for such use.

-LAFCO shall also provide a reasonable amount of break time for an employee to express any breast milk each time that she needs to do so.
+OC LAFCO shall also provide a reasonable amount of break time for an employee to express any breast milk each time that she needs to do so.
 The break time, if possible, should run concurrently with any break time already provided to the employee.
 Break time for a nonexempt employee that does not run concurrently with rest time already authorized for the employee is unpaid.
-However, if the employee performs any work during such break, she must accurately record all time worked and LAFCO will compensate her for such time.
+However, if the employee performs any work during such break, she must accurately record all time worked and OC LAFCO will compensate her for such time.

 Employees who are nursing have a right to request a lactation accommodation.
-Such requests may be made verbally or in writing, should indicate the need for an accommodation in order to express breastmilk at work, and should be directed to LAFCO's Human Resources Department.
-LAFCO shall respond to such requests in a reasonable manner, not exceeding five business days.
-If LAFCO cannot provide break time, location, or other reasonable accommodations in accordance with this policy, it will inform the requesting employee in writing.
-Because lactation accommodation needs may change over time, employees may request changes to existing accommodations by a written request to LAFCO's Human Resources Department that describes the nature of the change that is requested.
+Such requests may be made verbally or in writing, should indicate the need for the accommodation in order to express breastmilk at work, and should be directed to OC LAFCO's Executive Officer.
+OC LAFCO shall respond to such requests in a reasonable manner, not exceeding five business days.
+If OC LAFCO cannot provide break time, location, or other reasonable accommodations in accordance with this policy, it will inform the requesting employee in writing.
+Because lactation accommodation needs may change over time, employees may request changes to existing accommodations by a written request to OC LAFCO's Executive Officer that describes the nature of the change that is requested.

-LAFCO prohibits any form of retaliation or discrimination against an employee for exercising or attempting to exercise any rights provided under the above policies.
-Any such conduct or violations of the above-referenced policies should be reported to the Human Resources Department.
+OC LAFCO prohibits any form of retaliation or discrimination against an employee for exercising or attempting to exercise any rights provided under the above policies.
+Any such conduct or violations of the above-referenced policies should be reported to OC LAFCO's Executive Officer.
 Employees also have the right to file a complaint with the California Labor Commissioner for violation of a lactation accommodation right described in the policy above.